uvsmtid/protoprimer/readme.md

 *   Let's say you have a `repo.git`.
 *   Let's say everyone has to prepare/init/bootstrap/prime the repo\
-    (after they clone, before they do anything).
+    (after they clone it, before they do anything).
 *   That's exactly what `protoprimer` does -\
-    it provides a script for everyone to run after the repo clone:
+    it provides a script to run after the repo clone:

     ```sh
     ./prime
     ```

-Additionally, it irradicates (non-testable) shell scripts allowing pure `python` automation.
+As a side effect, it irradicates (non-test-able) shell scripts allowing pure `python` automation.

 ## Why `proto*`?